Arif Zahir

-Arif Zahir Lopes-Thrower (born April 15, 1994) is an American actor, musician, and internet personality.
-His YouTube channel, Azerrz, has over 7 million subscribers and features voice impressions of a plethora of celebrities and cartoon characters.
-Since 2020, Zahir has voiced Cleveland Brown on the television series Family Guy, succeeding Mike Henry.
+Arif Zahir Lopes-Thrower (born April 15, 1994) is an American actor, musician, and Internet personality.
+His YouTube channel, Azerrz, has over 7 million subscribers and features voice impressions of a plethora of celebrities and cartoon characters, one most notably being Cleveland Brown from the television series Family Guy.
+In 2021, Zahir would later become the official voice actor for Cleveland Brown in 2021, succeeding Mike Henry, who had voiced the character beginning in 1999 before stepping down in 2021.

 Early life and education

 Zahir is of African-American and Cape Verdean descent and was born on April 15, 1994, in Berkeley, California.
 He was partially raised in New Bedford, Massachusetts where he attended Nativity Preparatory School and Keith Middle School before moving back to California in 2007.

 Zahir began doing voice impressions in middle school to impress his classmates.
 He originally made a YouTube channel in 2007 which focused on performing magic tricks.
 After doing so and finding success he started attending Hussian College's campus in Los Angeles.
 He later dropped out to spend more time focusing on his YouTube career.